amartyabose/QuantumDynamics.jl/docs/src/tutorial/BasicPI.md

 ![TEMPO Convergence](../tutorial_examples/TEMPO.png)

 ## Transfer Tensor Method
-Since the iteration regime can be quite costly, we have implemented the non-Markovian transfer tensor method ([TTM](https://link.aps.org/doi/10.1103/PhysRevLett.112.110401)).
+Since the iteration regime can be quite costly, we have implemented the non-Markovian transfer tensor method[cerrilloNonMarkovianDynamicalMaps2014](@cite).
 This is invoked in the following manner:
 ```julia
 ρ0 = [1.0+0.0im 0; 0 0]
 sigma_z = []